Spark-Concepts/Zeus/README.md

 ![Zeus](http://cdn2.bigcommerce.com/n-ou1isn/hyslicv8/products/101/images/405/6_website__94029.1409712454.1280.1280.png?c=2)

 The Zeus CNC Kit comes with with everything you need to get started with 3D CNC carving, including tools.
 After you assemble the Full Kit you will have a working machine that can carve parts.
-If you want a machine that will meet all your 3D carving needs after assembly.
 This kit is the ideal macine for hobbyists, businesses, makerspaces and schools

 See these links for more details.